 So, you’ve integrated Freshdesk with ChannelReply and have all your eBay and Amazon messages in one place.
 Wise choice!
 Now you want to make those messages easy to answer and organize.

 A great way to do that is by setting up custom fields.
-Custom fields allow you to pull data from eBay and Amazon tickets into Freshdesk canned responses, the Dispatch’r, and more.
+Custom fields allow you to pull data from eBay and Amazon tickets into Freshdesk canned responses and automations.

 Setting Up Custom Fields in 3 Steps

 1. Decide Which Field to Create

 Sign in to ChannelReply, then go to (2) CRM settings.